Documentation

 🛡️ Policies

 Each project has a PolicyV1 JSON object that controls what the proxy allows.
-Policies are enforced deterministically before any request reaches OpenAI, and every change creates a new immutable version — so you can always reconstruct exactly what was applied to a given request from its policy_version and policy_hash.
+Policies are enforced deterministically before any request reaches the upstream provider, and every change creates a new immutable version — so you can always reconstruct exactly what was applied to a given request from its policy_version and policy_hash.

 { "version": 1, "openai": { "allow_shell": false, "allowed_skill_ids": [], "default_skill_ids": [], "required_skill_ids": [], "deny_skill_ids": [] }, "output_budget": { "mode": "CLAMP", "default_max_output_tokens": 4096, "hard_max_output_tokens": 16384, "min_max_output_tokens": 100, "allow_request_override": false }, "prefix_cache": { "mode": "AUTO", "instructions_splitting": true, "spine_field": null, "prompt_cache_key_source": "PREFIX_HASH" }, "output_cap_instruction": { "enabled": false, "instruction": "" }, "telemetry": { "store_prompts": false, "store_outputs": false } }